-(4) if the county clerk establishes an additional alternate voting location near the clerk's office, ballots may be marked in person at that location during the regular hours and days of business beginning on the twenty-eighth day preceding the election and during the hours for voting

-B. Commencing on the third Saturday prior to a statewide election and ending on the Saturday immediately prior to the date of the election, an early voter may vote in person on a voting system at alternate voting locations that may be established by the county clerk; provided that:

-(1) the county clerk shall establish:

-(a) in counties with more than ten thousand voters, not fewer than one alternate voting location;

-$(b)\;\;$ in counties with more than fifty thousand voters, not fewer than four alternate voting locations; and

-(c) in counties with more than one hundred fifty thousand voters, not fewer than fifteen alternate voting locations; and

-(2) not later than ninety days before each statewide election, the county clerk shall post the location and hours of operation for early voting locations in the county, which shall open no earlier than 7:00 a.m. and shall close no later than 9:00 p.m.
+- (4) if the county clerk establishes an additional alternate voting location near the clerk's office, ballots may be marked in person at that location during the regular hours and days of business beginning on the twenty-eighth day preceding the election and during the hours for voting at alternate voting locations commencing on the third Saturday prior to the election through the Saturday immediately prior to the election.
+The additional alternate voting location may be operated by the county clerk and the county clerk's staff. - B. Commencing on the third Saturday prior to a statewide election and ending on the Saturday immediately prior to the date of the election, an early voter may vote in person on a voting system at alternate voting locations that may be established by the county clerk; provided that: - (1) the county clerk shall establish: - (a) in counties with more than ten thousand voters, not fewer than one alternate voting location; - (b) in counties with more than fifty thousand voters, not fewer than four alternate voting locations; and - (c) in counties with more than one hundred fifty thousand voters, not fewer than fifteen alternate voting locations; and - (2) not later than ninety days before each statewide election, the county clerk shall post the location and hours of operation for early voting locations in the county, which shall open no earlier than 7:00 a.m. and shall close no later than 9:00 p.m.
 Within ninety days of a statewide election, a county clerk shall not modify the location or hours of operation of early voting locations except with the written approval of the secretary of state and upon posting the approved changes.
 Early voting locations shall be open each day of early voting for at least eight consecutive hours.
-Alternate voting locations may be closed Sundays and Mondays during the early voting period.

-C. Each early voting location shall comply with the following provisions, unless the county clerk receives a written waiver from the secretary of state specifying the location and specific provision being waived:

-(1) have ballots available for voters from every precinct in the county;

-(2) have at least one optical scan tabulator programmed to read every ballot style in the county;

-(3) have at least one voting system available to assist disabled voters to cast and record their votes;

-(4) have a broadband internet connection;

-(5) have sufficient spaces for at least five voters to simultaneously and privately mark their ballots, with at least one of those spaces wheelchair-accessible;

-(6) have a secure area for storage of pre-printed ballots or for storage of a paper ballot stock and a system designed to print ballots at a polling location; and

-(7) be in a location that is accessible and compliant with the requirements of the federal Americans with Disabilities Act of 1990.

-D. When voting at an early voting location, the voter shall provide the required voter identification to the election board, county clerk or the clerk's authorized representative.
+Alternate voting locations may be closed Sundays and Mondays during the early voting period. - C. Each early voting location shall comply with the following provisions, unless the county clerk receives a written waiver from the secretary of state specifying the location and specific provision being waived: - (1) have ballots available for voters from every precinct in the county; - (2) have at least one optical scan tabulator programmed to read every ballot style in the county; - (3) have at least one voting system available to assist disabled voters to cast and record their votes; - (4) have a broadband internet connection; - (5) have sufficient spaces for at least five voters to simultaneously and privately mark their ballots, with at least one of those spaces wheelchair-accessible; - (6) have a secure area for storage of pre-printed ballots or for storage of a paper ballot stock and a system designed to print ballots at a polling location; and - (7) be in a location that is accessible and compliant with the requirements of the federal Americans with Disabilities Act of 1990. - D. When voting at an early voting location, the voter shall provide the required voter identification to the election board, county clerk or the clerk's authorized representative.
 If the voter does not provide the required voter identification, the voter shall be allowed to vote on a provisional ballot.
 If the voter provides the required voter identification, the voter shall be allowed to vote after subscribing an application to vote on a form approved by the secretary of state or its electronic equivalent approved by the voting system certification committee.
 The county clerk or the clerk's authorized representative shall make an appropriate designation on the signature roster or register next to the voter's name indicating that the voter has voted early.